luftaquila/fsk-energymeter/README.md

 ## 2. Connectors

+> [!NOTE]
+> The HV current measurement terminals at the top of the device are standard-pitch M6 brass bolts.

 | | LV | HV |
 |:-:|:-:|:-:|
 | Model | [Molex 5569-04A1 (39291048)](https://www.molex.com/en-us/products/part-detail/39291048) | [Molex 5569-02A1 (39291028)](https://www.molex.com/en-us/products/part-detail/39291028) |